stnava/ANTPD_antspymm/README.md

 5.  fuse the output of step 4 with demographics ( not covered here )

+    * use variables from the aggregated data frame such as `subjectID` and `date` to guide this process.

+    * take a look at `T1Hier_resnetGrade` and associated `png` images to get a quick look through the data.

 example output data is in the `data` directory - including a few of the QC figures that are generated.  these can be viewed via:

 ```bash